lambda-fairy/maud-book/faq.md

 * The library is efficient and austere, like the character;

-* There is a notable website called ["HTML5 Rocks"](http://www.html5rocks.com), and Maud (the character) is a geologist.
+* Google used to maintain a site called ["HTML5 Rocks"](https://techcrunch.com/2010/06/22/html5rocks-google/), and Maud (the character) is a geologist.

 ## Why does `html!` always allocate a `String`?
 Wouldn't it be more efficient if it wrote to a handle directly?